stolksdorf/tastebase/recipes/scoot/chickpea_cookie_dough.md

-# Chickpea Cookie Dough
+# Chickpea Cookie Bites

 type: snack
-servings: 1
+servings: 12

+A "healthy" snack that uses chickpeas instead of flour as the base.

 1. Drain {1 can of chickpeas} into a blender
 1. Mix in